dai-shi/waku/README.md

 #### Server components

 Server components can be made async and can securely perform server-side logic and data fetching.
 Feel free to access the local file-system and import heavy dependencies since they aren't included in the client bundle.
-They have no interactivity or access to browser APIs since they run exclusively on the server.
+They have no state, interactivity, or access to browser APIs since they run exclusively on the server.

 ```tsx
 // server component